 - change number to 68

 - click save

-- recunstruct by clicking Start
+- reconstruct by clicking Start

 0 no phase correction: the ghosts look horrible

-68 local phase correction: correlation estimation of odd and even lines (two parameters) multiplied by the magnitude (according to Polimeni).
+68: default for some: correlation estimation of odd and even lines (two parameters) multiplied by the magnitude (according to Polimeni).

 As usual with sequence stuff.
 I learned everything from Ben Poser.
 I want to thank Joseph Vu for the discussions about this on github.